-클럽 literally means club. 나이트 literally means night and is short for 나이트 클럽, or nightclub. 안마, or “anma,” means “spa,” which I’m putting in quotes for a reason, because this is not always your average spa; 안마 can also mean “massage parlor.”
+클럽 literally means club. 나이트 literally means night and is short for 나이트 클럽, or nightclub. 안마, or “anma,” means “spa,” which I’m putting in quotes for a reason, because this is not always your average spa; 안마 can also mean “massage, or sex, parlor.”

 The Good: Clubs in Korea

 I went clubbing (a lot) when I was in Gangnam last summer.
 Answer in Cheongdamdong was popular at that time, but I never went.
 My favorite clubs were Ellui in Cheongdamdong– my new neighborhood, and NB, YG’s club, in Nonhyundong– my old neighborhood.
 However, the hottest club right now is Octagon, which is also in Nonhyundong, and I went there once last summer.

 Things at the trendiest clubs in Korea always get wild.
 Famous Korean celebrities often show up there, and famous Korean musicians often perform there.
 For example, Leessang, Beenzino, and Wa$$up have performed at Ellui, and Park Myungsoo, Lee Haneul, and even Yoo Jaesuk have been special guest DJ’s at Octagon.

 So, for those of you who haven’t been, let’s go to Ellui and Octagon!

 Clubs in Itaewon are also popular amongst celebrities, and I had a great time at a small club there called B1.
 There are (were?) some popular clubs in Sinsadong, too, like Holic; but, whatever– I never went there, because it was famous for having the best looking girls.